github-education-resources/codespaces-project-template-js/README.md

     1. **homepage**: set to `http://{github-username}.github.io/{repo-name}`, where `github-username` is your GitHub username and `repo-name` is the what you named this portfolio repo when you created it
     1. **build-gh**: replace `github-username` with your GitHub username and `repo-name` with the repository name
 1. Commit and push those changes to `package.json` to your GitHub remote repo.
-1. Open a new terminal from the menu or by pressing `crtl` + `shift` + ` (or open top left menu, select "Terminal" and "New Terminal")
+1. Open a new terminal from the menu or by pressing `ctrl` + `shift` + ` (or open top left menu, select "Terminal" and "New Terminal")
 1. Within the terminal window run `npm run deploy`.
 This will first run the pre-deploy script to build the project, followed by the deploy script that will push those bundled files to a new branch on your repo (gh-pages) that will be used for you GitHub Pages site.
 1. When completed, within your repo, go to Settings and Pages.
-There you will see that a page has been set up to for you against the gh-pages branch, and you should see the url (that should match the “homepage” value you set in package.json)
+There you will see that a page has been set up to for you against the gh-pages branch, and you should see the URL (that should match the “homepage” value you set in package.json)

 ![Azure Static Web App deploy](/__images__/github-pages-deploy.gif "Azure Static Web App deploy")